dotpluto/tower-defense-game-web/README.md

-# Particles
+# About Particles
-Particles is a 2D tower defense game.
-Your goal is it to defend a newly established colony from the agressive locals.
-Decide on the right stratergy to kill them all.
+This game is about dropping on unexplored planets and trying to extract as much resources as possible as fast as possible while under ever increasing threat from the local fauna.
+Think extraction shooter mixed with rts.

 ## TODO
 - introduce meta-progression
   - explore different planets
     - planets with different levels of energy
     - planets good for one of the following: constant solar (expensive price, unlimited), varying solar (batteries), limited geothermal (low price, limited)
     - local resources and global resources
 - implement planet selection screen using a singleton?
 - tower type ideas:
   - money farm (invest for later profit)